 This is non-profit project made by voluntary people for charity, so please remember this when arranging the events!

 Kalevala the Finnish national epic has a permanent status in our culture.
 This anthology, collected by Elias Lönnrot in 1820’s, has been the inspiration to many Finnish artists, like it has been to all the crocheters in this project.

 In Kalevala CAL each participant can crochet a blanket, loosely themed by Kalevala, as a tribute to Finland’s centenary!
 The blanket is made of 24 squares (also a few bonus squares are available) with a joining and a border.

 Milla Kuuskoski (former Elo) and Sari Ojalehto (former Åström) have the main responsibility for the Kalevala CAL project.
 Ourselves included, there are 19 designers involved plus many more volunteers in testing and proofreading patterns, translating them to other languages etc. You can meet the volunteers in Kalevala CAL Volunteers post.

 The CAL is free of charge for all the participants (including the patterns and peer support) and all the volunteers are doing this without compensation.
 Please note that even though (and because) this is an important and large project so we will not be in a position to fulfil all possible requests and wishes!
 However, we have worked hard for you all to be able to enjoy it as much as possible.

 Could you imagine any greater gift for Finland’s Centenary?
-The Kalevala CAL blanket project has also been accepted as one of the official .
+The Kalevala CAL blanket project has also been accepted as one of the official Suomi Finland 100 events .

 Each of the designers has designed one or more square/-s for the project.
 The patterns will be published free of charge and they will also stay permanently available for use afterwards.
-Please note that who may have different kinds of limitations for the use of their pattern.
+Please note that the copyrights of all the patterns belong to the designers who may have different kinds of limitations for the use of their pattern.

 Community, peer support and social media